Last Updated on

 - Tweet about any obstacles that arise and how you will overcome them.

-- Tweet the end date and a link for where the painting or drawing can be purchased.
+- Tweet the end date and a link to where the painting or drawing can be purchased.

 - Thank your audience for following the progress.

-The people that follow your progress in real-time will become loyal fans of your work.
-You are letting them into your world, and they will feel connected to you.
-You might find people wanting to purchase your artwork before it is even completed.
-I have seen this happen many times.
+The people who follow your progress in real-time will become loyal fans of your work.
+You might even find that people want to purchase your artwork before it is even completed.

-Twitter is a great place to find up-to-the-minute news on anything.
-This can help you in many ways.
-You will know how the economy is doing, what other professionals in your field are up to, and any upcoming events that might help your business.
+Twitter is a great place to find up-to-the-minute news on anything and can help you in many ways.
+You will know how the economy is doing, what other professionals in your field are up to, and any upcoming events that might help your art business.

 You can set up your new blog posts to be automatically announced on your Twitter feeds.
 I recommend using Twitter Feed.
 If you are using WordPress you can use WP to Twitter plugin.
-This will save you some valuable time sharing your posts on Twitter instead of taking the extra steps and doing it manually.
+This will save you some valuable time-sharing your posts on Twitter instead of taking the extra steps and be doing it manually.

 Not only can you provide useful information to your audience, but you can also keep track of your mentors.
 Your mentors will also be providing valuable information to their audience.
 Stay up-to-date with what is new and exciting in their world.

-Connect with your mentors and let them know grateful you are for the information that they are sharing.
+Connect with your mentors and let them know how grateful you are for the information that they are sharing.
 You never know, you might even become friends.
-This has happened over and over.
 Twitter is a great way for people to connect.